selfishprimate/gerillass-docs/content/docs/loadify/index.md

 {{< highlightwrap >}}

 Ok.
-Let's call the Loadify mixin as an initializer first at the root level of your stylesheet and pass the `init` value as an argument. **This will generate some common style rules and the `loadify` animation itself**.
+Let's call the Loadify mixin as an initializer first at the root level of your stylesheet and pass the `init` value as an argument. **This will generate the `loadify` animation itself**.

 {{< hint info >}}
 **Tip:** When you call the mixin at the root of your stylesheet to initialize the effect you can either pass the `init` argument or leave it blank.